-The Guardian are asking web authors for ‘three’ things to ‘enjoy’ about England.
+The Guardian were asking web authors for ‘three’ things to ‘enjoy’ about England.
+It may have been printed as 3 things to endure …..
 Well readers of Gods Own County will know that is an easy question to resolve.

 Yorkshire!
 Yorkshire!
 Yorkshire!